onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

     - The Torah is Eternal: Judaism believes the commandments (Torah) are eternal and binding, contradicting the idea that the laws were superseded or replaced by a new covenant.
     - Death and Resurrection: The Messiah is expected to be a mortal king from the Davidic line who reigns, not one who is killed and returns to reign at a later time.
-    - A "Failed" Messiah Concept: Throughout history, Judaism has not accepted various Messianic claimants, as the criteria require visible, physical redemption of the world.
+    - A "Failed" Messiah Concept: Throughout history, Judaism has not accepted various Messianic claimants, as the criteria require visible, physical redemption of the world. ask the jews what they would count as world peace, and if what's being proposed here is exactly that? isn't it? how could it be any otherwise? judaism is so rigid in its upgrade function that it simply stopped at some point and couldn't accept christianity because of the specifics around how authority for the next version is upgraded and inherited

+Humanity’s cultural (& resource?) heritage foundation
+- why cultural - because life is memetic - the major living thing is the culture and knowledge that lives through us as its substrate
+- why heritage - because we leave it to our children, and we actually think about the future generations, we actually view life as cosmically significant and good and that it should proliferate out of this planet and take over the universe
+- why foundation - because ... have you read the foundation? come on - rebooting from the dark ages, rebirth, (perhaps we are currently in the spiritual dark ages - secularism), psychohistory, prediction

 You can't have an open/aligned/optimal economy if there is private intellectual property - sort of